arieedzig/py_LCD/README.md

 	cp -r py_LCD /opt

-3. to run the scipt at system start we need to add an init script.
-I create on based on the skeleton file in /etc/init.d/ it is in the support folder, copy it over to /etc/init.d/
+3. to run the scipt at system start we need to add an init script. copy from support folder to /etc/init.d/

 	cp support/lcdSysInfo /etc/init.d/